SR22 Insurance After an OWI in Indiana: Requirements, Costs & How to Reinstate Your License (2026)

 The Cheapest Carriers for OWI SR22 in Indiana

 If you are looking to save money, avoid standard carriers like State Farm or Allstate, who aggressively penalize OWI convictions.
-Instead, look toward non-standard carriers who specialize in this exact market.
+Instead, compare SR22 carriers that specialize in high‑risk drivers.
 Companies like Dairyland, Progressive, Founders Insurance, and National General actively compete for high-risk drivers in Indiana.
-Working with an independent insurance broker who can run your profile through a dozen high-risk carriers simultaneously is the most efficient way to find the lowest possible rate.

 Ignition Interlock Device (IID) and SR22 — How They Work Together